 The United Nations sets forth eight Millennium Development Goals that include eradicating extreme poverty, reducing child deaths, and fighting disease.
 Our foundation and other supporters hope to work together to complete the goals by 2015.

-At the Bill & Melinda Gates Foundation Visitor Center, you’ll find stories of work that is improving lives, from Seattle to South Africa.
+At the Bill & Melinda Gates Foundation Discovery Center, you’ll find stories of work that is improving lives, from Seattle to South Africa.

 440 5th Ave N.